Hithesh1334/InternshipManagementSystem/README.md

 ## Follow the following steps to run this localy
 1. Install all the requirements which are there in - [commands.sql](./requirement.txt)
-2. Then run xampp on your system.
+2. Then run xampp on your system.</br>
 <img src="https://drive.google.com/uc?export=view&id=1Zbs6HHD1VHWGBWtZcRlPFmsF4IR8Uvym" height=300 width=450 ></br>
 -- image credit to @nkilm
 3. Then type